![]() |

 running forward and backward at the same time.
 He felt the earth under his feet

-shook with mild tremor.
-The tea shop owner made a black coffee as usual without
+shake with a mild tremor.
+The tea shop owner made a black coffee as usual

-waiting for his words and told, “I never expected that they would complete
+without waiting for his words and told, “I never expected that they would

-constructing this bridge this fast”.
-Subramani, without showing his anxiety,
+complete constructing this bridge this fast.”.
+Subramani, without showing his

-gave him a monosyllabic response, ‘mmm’.
-The one who was sitting on the bench
+anxiety, gave him a monosyllabic response, ‘mmm.’.
+The one who was sitting on

-commented, “It is good that the bridge has been erected here.”
-Another sitting
+the bench commented, “It is good that the bridge has been erected here.”

-beside him said, “They have demolished a lot of houses to construct this bridge
+Another sitting beside him said, “They have demolished a lot of houses to

-and the compensation they give is less”.
-“They haven’t even settled that yet”,
+construct this bridge, and the compensation they give is less.”.
+“They haven’t

-was also not sufficient.
-Everyone must have swindled the money into their
+also not sufficient.
+Everyone must have swindled the money into their pockets

-pockets by fabricating the accounts.
-The bridge is not strong enough as it was
+by fabricating the accounts.
+The bridge is not strong enough as it was built on

-built on some exigency.
-You see it will crumble very soon.
-After that everyone
+some exigency.
+You see, it will crumble very soon.
+After that, everyone has to

-has to come by this way” the tea shop owner predicted the future.
+come by this way,” the tea shop owner predicted the future.

-“All yours words are nothing but fantasy.
-No one would
+“All your words are nothing but fantasy.
+No one would ever

-ever walk under this bridge.
+walk under this bridge.
 Everyone would fly above.
-No one is patient enough
+No one is patient enough even

-and his head started spinning unable to distinguish the fact from false.
+his head started spinning, unable to distinguish the fact from falsehood.
 He

 kept the empty tea glass on the table and left the place.